Constantin Dima

 Constantin Cristian Dima (born 21 July 1999) is a Romanian professional footballer who plays as a defender.

 Club career

-A product of Dinamo București's academy, Dima started his professional career in Liga II side Sportul Snagov, where he played 25 matches and scored once during the 2016-17 campaign.
+A product of Dinamo București's academy, Dima started his professional career in Liga II side Sportul Snagov, where he played 25 matches and scored once during the 2016–17 campaign.

 Desna Chernihiv

-In January 2021, he moved to Desna Chernihiv, the main club in the city of Chernihiv, signing a three-and-a-half-year contract and becoming the first Romanian player of Desna's history.
+In January 2021, he moved to Desna Chernihiv, signing a three-and-a-half-year contract and becoming the first Romanian player in Desna's history.
 The club paid 100,000 euros for Dima, with Astra supposed to receive 20% of the amount of any Dima's resale.

-On 30 January 2021, he made his debut in a friendly match against KF Shkëndija, replacing Andriy Mostovyi.
-On 31 January 2021, he played in the friendly match against PFC Lokomotiv Tashkent.
-On 3 February 2021, he played against Ahrobiznes in a friendly match won 4-0 by Desna.
-On 4 February 2021, he played against Rudar in a 2-0 friendly match victory for Desna.
-On 26 February 2021 he made his Ukrainian Premier League debut against Inhulets Petrove at the Valeriy Lobanovskyi Dynamo Stadium, replacing Pylyp Budkivskyi in the second half of a fixture won by his team 3-0.

-On 16 July 2021, he was released by the club.
+On 26 February, he made his Ukrainian Premier League debut against Inhulets Petrove at the Valeriy Lobanovskyi Dynamo Stadium, replacing Pylyp Budkivskyi in the second half.
+On 16 July, he was released by the club.

 UTA Arad

-On 4 October 2021, Dima joined UTA Arad in Liga I on a two-year deal, where he played 6 matches.
+On 4 October 2021, Dima joined UTA Arad in Liga I on a two-year deal.